-Example 7-9 shows a conditional signal assignment, where the target is the signal z.
-The signal z is assigned from one of the signals A, B, or C. The signal depends on the value of the expressions ASSIGN_A and ASSIGN_B.
-Note that the assignment of A takes precedence over that of B, and the assignment of B takes precedence over that of C, because the first TRUE condition controls the assignment.
+Example 7-9 shows a conditional signal assignment, where the target is the signal Z. Signal Z is assigned from one of the signals A, B, or C. The signal depends on the value of the expressions ASSIGN_A and ASSIGN_B.
+Note that the assignment of A takes precedence over that of B, and the assignment of B takes precedence over that of C because the first TRUE condition controls the assignment.